Beşiktaş: Name

 The district takes its name from the Beşiktaş quarter located in the modern-day Sinanpaşa neighborhood.
 Along with Çarşı, this historic center is sometimes referred to as Köyiçi (roughly "inner village") by locals.

-The word beşik means "cradle" in Turkish, while taş means "stone".
+The word beşik means 'cradle' in Turkish, and taş means 'stone'.

-According to one story, there was a Byzantine church in modern-day Beşiktaş with the name Kounopetra, Greek for "stone cradle".
+According to one story, there was a Byzantine church in modern-day Beşiktaş with the name Kounopetra, Greek for 'stone cradle'.
 The church was built to honor a relic, a stone reportedly taken from the stable in Bethlehem where Jesus was born.
 This stone was later relocated to Hagia Sophia and disappeared during the Fourth Crusade, possibly to be sold in Europe's relics market.

 Another story states that a cleric from a Saint Menas (Aya Menas) Church where Beşiktaş now is returned from a pilgrimage to Jerusalem with a cradle-shaped stone used in the baptism of Jesus and placed it in the church.

-One other explanation is that the name is a corruption of beş taş, Turkish for "five stones", referring to the five stone pillars built to moor ships by Barbarossa Hayreddin Pasha.
+One other explanation is that the name is a corruption of beş taş, Turkish for 'five stones', referring to the five stone pillars built to moor ships by Barbarossa Hayreddin Pasha.